kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming first year Electrical and Computer Engineering PhD student, most probably at Princeton University (other acceptances: Cornell University, Northwestern University).
-My research focus is broadly in machine learning and deep learning applications, with interests including computer vision, computational neuroscience, or NLP (natural language processing).
+I am an incoming first year Electrical and Computer Engineering PhD student at Princeton University.
+My research focus is broadly in machine learning and deep learning applications, with interests including computer vision, computational neuroscience, or natural language processing.

 Previously, I received my B.S. at UCLA, where I researched applications of machine learning and deep learning models on CT neurovascular perfusion.
 The focus was on advising preventive neuro-surgery for acute stroke patients by utilizing regression-based models and image processing techniques to perform perfusion.
 My work at UCLA was supervised by Prof. Fabien Scalzo (now of Pepperdine University).